 The Devon Pension Fund is fully supportive of the UK Stewardship Code, published in July 2010, and the Committee accepts the rights and responsibilities that attach to being a shareholder and will play an active role in overseeing the management of the companies in which it invests.
-During 2017 we will develop this further by becoming signatories to the code.
+During 2018 we will develop this further by seeking to become tier 1 signatories to the code.
 As part of the Brunel Pension Partnership (BPP) we are actively exploring opportunities to enhance our stewardship activities.
 More information is on the BPP website: